-- The public DNS/External DNS will have a mail.exoip.com record that resolves to the firewall or router’s public IP address.
+- The public DNS/External DNS zone will have a mail.exoip.com record that resolves to the firewall or router’s public IP address.
 It will then NAT any external connections to the load balancer internal IP.

 Configure Kemp load balancer

 Configure the DNS zones internally with Pinpoint DNS.
-Both the records that we are going to add will look like the following.
+Both these records are A records.

-Read the article Configure internal DNS Exchange Server.
+Read the article Configure internal DNS for Exchange Server.

 Configure internal and external URL in Exchange Server

-We will configure the internal and external URLs with the same name.
-Almost all the URLs will have the mail.exoip.com in the configuration.
+Configure the internal and external URLs with the same name.
+Almost all the URLs will have mail.exoip.com in the configuration.
 That’s because the AutoDiscover URL will be different.

 Read the article Configure Internal and External URL in Exchange Server.

-Read the article Configure external DNS Exchange Server.
+Read the article Configure external DNS for Exchange Server.

-In this article, you learned Exchange high availability namespace design and planning best practices.
+You learned about Exchange high availability namespace design and planning best practices.
 This is a setup for multiple Exchange Servers in a single site.
 Please pay close attention to the namespace design and plan it accordingly to avoid problems later on.

 Did you enjoy this article?
 You may also like Load Exchange Management Shell in PowerShell ISE.
 Don’t forget to follow us and share this article.